 Murano Glass Museum

-Housed in the the Gustiniani Palace, the former residence of the bishops of Torcello, the Murano Glass Museum retraces the long history of glass blowing, and presents the techniques and know-how passed down from generation to generation over the centuries.
+Housed in the the Gustiniani Palace, the former residence of the bishops of Torcello, the Murano Glass Museum documents the long history of glass blowing, and presents the techniques and know-how passed down from generation to generation over the centuries.

 The museum also exhibits 4000 Murano glass articles: chalices, cups, vases, or chandeliers dating back hundreds of years.

-Here, the same goes as in Venice: Captain Ulysses suggests that you simply put away your map/GPS and get lost in the island’s romantic and charming alleyways (Murano is quite small so you’re not taking any risk!)
+Here, the same goes as in Venice: Captain Ulysses suggests that you simply put away your map/GPS and let yourself get lost in the island’s romantic and charming alleyways (Murano is quite small so you’re not taking any risk!)